zouyaoji/vue-cesium/docs/md/en/imageryLayer/vc-provider-imagery-openstreetmap.md

 # OpenStreetMapImageryProvider

-the `vc-provider-imagery-openstreetmap`component is used to load tiled imagery hosted by OpenStreetMap.
+The `vc-provider-imagery-openstreetmap`component is used to load tiled imagery hosted by OpenStreetMap.

 ## Example